-- 2. Click the Recover button on the backup's box if the backup consists of a single version.
+- 1. Select on the Backup and recovery tab a backup containing your system partition. - Click the Recover button on the backup's box if the backup consists of a single version.
 When there are several backup versions, click Explore and recover.
 Select the backup version you want to recover on the Disks and partitions tab, and then click Recover. - 3.
 When the Disk Recovery window opens, select the system partition's check box and choose the recovery destination. - 4.
 Select the Use Universal Restore check box.
 Then click Settings to open the Drivers manager window. - 5.
-If the target hardware has a specific mass storage controller (such as an SCSI, RAID, or Fibre Channel adapter) for the hard disk(s), specify where to find the driver(s) for the specific hardware.
-If the driver(s) is stored on a diskette or CD, select the Search removable media for device drivers box.
+If the target hardware has a specific mass storage controller (such as an SCSI, RAID, or Fibre Channel adapter) for the hard disks, specify where to find the driver or drivers for the specific hardware.
+If the driver is stored on a diskette or CD, select the Search removable media for device drivers box.
 If some drivers are stored on a local hard disk or a network share, click Add custom driver locations....
-Then, browse to the driver(s) location.
+Then, browse to the driver or drivers location.
 After you finish specifying the drivers locations, click OK.